Mercedes-Benz Berlin plant boss to join Tesla, union says

-FRANKFURT (Reuters) - The head of the Berlin engine plant run by Mercedes-Benz has defected to rival Tesla, German union IG Metall said on Wednesday, calling on employees to protest over his departure.
+FRANKFURT (Reuters) - The head of the Berlin engine plant run by Mercedes-Benz has defected to rival Tesla TSLA.O, German union IG Metall said on Wednesday, calling on employees to protest over his departure.

 Reif used to be head of engineering and manufacturing at Beijing Benz Automotive Co.
 Daimler’s Chinese joint venture, which has a manufacturing capacity of around 480,000 cars and started building the electric Mercedes-Benz EQC last year.